Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 Causes:

-• ear infection with bacteria or viruses;
+• infection of the ear by bacteria or viruses;

-• complication after influenza or SARS;
+• complication after influenza or acute respiratory viral infection;

 • inflammation of the nasopharynx;